mahelika/mahelika/README.md

 Full-stack dev in the making, diving into blockchain, AI, and low-level programming.
 If there’s code, you’ll probably find me tinkering with it.
 Always learning, always building—welcome to my GitHub profile!

-- 📚 Currently learning: MERN, Rust, a little bit of Generative AI, and Agentic AI.
+- 📚 Currently learning: MERN, Rust, a little bit of Generative AI and Agentic AI.
 - 🤝 Looking to collaborate on: Open-source projects, especially those related to Rust, MERN stack, or AI.
 - 🎀 Pronouns: She/Her
 - 🪄 Secret talent: Spotting missing semicolons faster than the compiler—except when it actually matters.